 When Monday came and everyone realized that I was serious about leaving, I got all sorts of pleas to stay.
 A date even.

 Has Your Cheese Been Moved?
 Don’t Resist Change, Move

-Look, I don’t hate my family, but when I can’t complete writing a client’s book because my peace has been moved, I see no other way than to go hunting for it wherever it may be found.
+Look, I don’t hate my family.
+But when I can’t complete writing a client’s book because my peace, read peace, has been moved, I see no other way than to go hunting for it wherever it may be found.
 And this is the first of many writing trips.

 So hate me if you must, but fetching my cheese is more important than you can fathom.

 Back to my pancakes.
 I ate them as I listened to the cheese story again.
 Now the thoughts filling my heart right now come in question format.

 Has your cheese been moved and you, like the little men, are still sitting where you last found it and waiting for it to return?

 Think about it.
 Your business may have been hit by the COVID-19 pandemic and now you are low.
 But you insist on waiting for the pandemic to pass so you can restart.
 With all due respect, that’s sick-crazy!

 Though the pandemic may pass, but the state of the world has changed.
 You need to move from your Cheeseless Station C – or is it See – and venture into the maze, wherever new cheese may be found.
 Otherwise you stand a chance to starve.